Best Internet for Veterans and Military Families

 Xfinity military special offers

-Xfinity offers special bonuses to members of the military who sign up for their services.
-Unlike some other programs, these aren’t discounts to your monthly bill but one-time coupons and gift cards that you receive as a reward for signing up.
+Xfinity offers special bonuses to members of the military who sign up for its services.
+Instead of discounts to your monthly bill, Xfinity offers one-time coupons and gift cards as a reward for signing up.

-Some other Xfinity plans that don’t target veterans could also help you out.
+Other Xfinity plans that aren’t specifically for veterans can also help you out.
 Comcast Internet Essentials can provide discounts for veterans and their families who also qualify for certain forms of government assistance.
 To find out more, check out our comprehensive guide to free and low-cost internet.

 AT&T military and veteran plans